What's Happening With St. Paul's

 Youth Bible Study

-Pastor Ryan is leading a Bible Study on the Sermon of the Mount, the first Wednesday of every month, 7:15-8:30pm.
+Pastor Ryan and Alex Muller are leading a Bible Study, the first Wednesday of every month.
 This class is open to anyone in 7th-12th grade.
-Bring your What if Jesus was Serious book and a Bible if you have one.
+Bring your Bible, if you have one, and a friend.

 Clifton Strengths Finder